 Technology enriches our learning

 We believe that using new technologies encourages independent learning, and that is the most appropriate way to both impart subject knowledge and to develop ICT skills.
-Students are issued with a school email address for use with Google for Education apps and other online material, in the classroom and beyond.
+Students use their school email address to access Google for Education apps and other online material, in the classroom and beyond.